-2.1 Designation of Accounts.
-For purposes of these Guidelines, State Funds are to be allocated and held in a variety of accounts as outlined below ("Accounts"):

-2.1.1 Collection and Disbursement Accounts.
-Cash required to meet the State's anticipated nearterm operating requirements is to be held in "Collection and Disbursement Accounts."
-These accounts will be managed and invested in accordance with the general provisions of these Guidelines and the specific provisions of Section 5.0 below by qualified financial institutions ("Cash Management Banks") selected by the Board through a competitive bid process.

-2.1.2 Liquidity Accounts.
+- 2.1 Designation of Accounts.
+For purposes of these Guidelines, State Funds are to be allocated and held in a variety of accounts as outlined below ("Accounts"): - 2.1.1 Collection and Disbursement Accounts.
+Cash required to meet the State's anticipated near-term operating requirements is to be held in "Collection and Disbursement Accounts."
+These accounts will be managed and invested in accordance with the general provisions of these Guidelines and the specific provisions of Section 5.0 below by qualified financial institutions ("Cash Management Banks") selected by the Board through a competitive bid process. - 2.1.2 Liquidity Accounts.
 Cash not required for the State's near-term operating requirements but readily available for anticipated funding needs of the State will be held in "Liquidity Accounts."
-State Funds in these accounts will be managed and invested in accordance with the general provisions of these Guidelines and the specific provisions of Section 6.0 below by qualified investment managers ("Liquidity Managers") selected by the Board through a competitive bid process.

-2.1.3 Reserve Accounts.
+State Funds in these accounts will be managed and invested in accordance with the general provisions of these Guidelines and the specific provisions of Section 6.0 below by qualified investment managers ("Liquidity Managers") selected by the Board through a competitive bid process. - 2.1.3 Reserve Accounts.
 Cash that is not anticipated to be needed for the State's near-term operating requirements or funding needs, but can be made available for unanticipated needs is to be held in "Reserve Accounts".
-State Funds in these accounts will be managed and invested in accordance with the general provisions of these Guidelines and the specific provisions of Section 7.0 below by qualified investment managers ("Reserve Managers") selected by the Board through a competitive bid process.
-2.1.4 Endowment Accounts.
+State Funds in these accounts will be managed and invested in accordance with the general provisions of these Guidelines and the specific provisions of Section 7.0 below by qualified investment managers ("Reserve Managers") selected by the Board through a competitive bid process. - 2.1.4 Endowment Accounts.
 "Endowment Accounts" consist of State Funds set-aside for specified legislative purposes with the intent of growing the corpus of such funds over time.
-State Funds in these accounts will be managed and invested in accordance with the general provisions of Section 8.0 below by qualified investment managers selected by the Board through a competitive bid process ("Endowment Managers").

-2.1.5 Operating Accounts.
+State Funds in these accounts will be managed and invested in accordance with the general provisions of these Guidelines and the specific provisions of Section 8.0 below by qualified investment managers selected by the Board through a competitive bid process ("Endowment Managers"). - 2.1.5 Operating Accounts.
 "Operating Accounts" consist of State Funds set aside for specified purposes to be made available as and when required to meet such purposes.
-State Funds in these accounts will be managed and invested in accordance with the general provisions of these Guidelines and the specific provisions of Section 9.0 below by Liquidity Managers or such other financial institutions as determined by the Board.

-2.1.6 Settlement Accounts.
-"Settlement Accounts" consist of State Funds that have been deposited into a demand deposit account following the processing of a debit or credit card transaction.
-Cleared amounts deposited to the Settlement Accounts, net of merchant processor and related fees, shall be transmitted via ACH to a Collection and Disbursement Account within two business days after deposit.
+State Funds in these accounts will be managed and invested in accordance with the general provisions of these Guidelines and the specific provisions of Section 9.0 below by Liquidity Managers or such other financial institutions as determined by the Board. - 2.1.6 Settlement Accounts.
+"Settlement Accounts" consist of State Funds that have been deposited into a demand deposit account at a Merchant Bank following the processing of a debit or credit card transaction.
+Cleared amounts deposited to the Settlement Accounts, net of merchant processor and related fees, shall be transmitted via ACH to a Collection and Disbursement Account within 2 business days after deposit.
 Settlement Accounts shall be managed and invested in accordance with the general provisions of these Guidelines and the specific provisions of Section 10.0 below.
+The term "Merchant Bank" means a qualified financial institution approved by the Board to maintain a Settlement Account.

 2.2 List of Accounts.
-OST shall maintain on its website a current listing of all Accounts and the Cash Management Banks, Liquidity Managers, Reserve Managers, and Endowment Managers approved by the Board to manage State Funds in such Accounts.
+OST shall maintain on its website a current listing of all Accounts and the Cash Management Banks, Merchant Banks, Liquidity Managers, Reserve Managers, and Endowment Managers approved by the Board to manage State Funds in such Accounts.